Jamie Erdahl

-Jamie Erdahl-Buckman (born December 3, 1988) is an American reporter for NFL Network and CBS Sports.
+Jamie Marie Erdahl-Buckman (born December 3, 1988) is an American reporter for NFL Network and CBS Sports.
 She currently serves as one of the hosts of Good Morning Football on NFL Network.
 She was formerly the lead sideline reporter for the SEC on CBS, teaming up with Brad Nessler and Gary Danielson.
-Erdahl also covers the NCAA basketball regular season, the NBA and March Madness for CBS/Turner.
+Erdahl also covers the NCAA men's basketball tournament for CBS/TNT Sports.
 She joined the company in 2014 and contributes to CBS Sports Network as a studio host.